Inconceivable Heroism Amid Horror

 “To describe my mother would be to write about a hurricane in its perfect power.” — Maya Angelou

-“But behind all your stories is always your mother’s story, because hers is where yours begin.” ~ Mitch Albom
+“Behind all your stories is always your mother’s story, because hers is where yours begin.” — Mitch Albom

 Maman et moi.
 Mars 2014